Large deviations for invariant measure of stochastic Allen-Cahn equation with inhomogeneous boundary conditions and multiplicative noise: Introduction

 Here, $B+\psi:=\{x \in \mathcal{E}:x=y+\psi, y \in E\}$.
 The support of this measure is contained in $\mathcal{E}$.
 The purpose of this paper is to study the LDP problem for $\mu_\epsilon$.

 The study of small noise LDP for invariant measures of SPDEs began in the work of Sowers \cite{sowers1992large}.
-Cerrai and Röckner \cite{cerrai2005large} considered the stochastic reaction-diffusion equation with a strongly dissipative nonlinear term on a multi-dimensional space.
-Brzeźniak and Cerrai \cite{brzezniak2017large} considered the stochastic Navier-Stokes equation on $\mathbb{T}^2$ with additive noise.
-Wang \cite{wang2024large} considered the stochastic reaction-diffusion equation on unbounded domains under strongly dissipative conditions.
-In all these cases, the systems have $0$ as their global attractors in the underlying space, following a dissipative argument.
-In this paper, the dynamics are only weakly dissipative, so such arguments fail to work.
-The specific potential $V$ we consider in this paper has a double well with 2 critical points $\pm 1$, at which the potential attains its minimum.
-Due to the boundary condition of our problem, there exists a unique solution for the equation
+Cerrai and Röckner considered the stochastic reaction-diffusion equation with a strongly dissipative nonlinear term in a multi-dimensional space (\cite{cerrai2005large}).
+Brzeźniak and Cerrai considered the stochastic Navier-Stokes equation on $\mathbb{T}^2$ with additive noise (\cite{brzezniak2017large}).
+Wang considered the stochastic reaction-diffusion equation on an unbounded domain under strongly dissipative conditions (\cite{wang2024large}).
+In all these cases, the systems have $0$ as their global attractor in the underlying space, following a dissipative argument.
+In our case, the dynamics are only weakly dissipative, and the existing arguments fail to work for our situation.
+The specific potential $V(u)=\frac14(u^2-1)^2$ we consider in this paper has double wells with 2 critical points $\pm 1$ where the potential attains its minimum.
+Due to the boundary condition of our problem, there exists a unique solution for the following equation

-Moreover, the solution of the noiseless system $z^x_0(t)$ is the $L^2$ gradient flow of the energy functional By L. Simon's convergence theorem, we show that for any $x \in E$, $z^x_0(t)$ converges to the minimizer of $\mathbf{E}_L $, which is the unique solution of (\ref{eqn:intro}), as time goes to infinity.
-The minimizer $m_L$ is the stationary profile with two pure phases of alloys, magnetization, or fluids coexisting at the two ends of a bounded interval.
-In these contexts, the boundary models the effects of two different materials, magnetization, or fluids applied to the endpoints.
+Moreover, the solution of the noiseless system $u_0(t)$ (i.e. $\epsilon=0$ in equation (\ref{ACE1})) is the $L^2$ gradient flow of the energy functional

+By using L. Simon's convergence theorem, we show that for any $x \in E$, $z^x_0(t)$ converges to the minimiser of $\mathbf{E}_L $, which is the unique solution of (\ref{eqn:intro}), as time goes to infinity.
+The minimiser $m_L$ is the stationary profile with two pure phases of alloys, magnetisation, or fluids coexisting at the two ends of a bounded interval.
+In these contexts, the boundary models the effects of two different materials, magnetisation, or fluids applied to the endpoints.